exercism/python/concepts/function-arguments/about.md

 If one or more default arguments are defined after `*args` they are separate from the `*args` values.

-To put it all together is an example of an arbitrary amount of values being passed to a function that also has a positional argument and a default argument:
+To put it all together is an example of an arbitrary number of values being passed to a function that also has a positional argument and a default argument:

 ```python